 ArcGIS is also available from the Student Computer Labs (17.105 & 17.110B) which have extended opening hours.

 STL Demonstrators are only available to provide practical support during scheduled classes.

 If you have a question about an STL practical outside of your practical session, please contact your course coordinator.

 Technical staff located near these lab are not there to help you with enquiries about GIS and Remote Sensing.
-Screenshot error messages and include them in any emails to your coordinator or bring them to your next class.
+Screenshot error messages and include them in any emails to your Subject Coordinator or bring them to your next class.
 Many error messages are data related in GISc and the error codes, in ArcGIS particularly, are decipherable with practice

 SAL Spatial Data Repository

 The Spatial Data Repository contains a significant array of spatial data that is available to SAL Registered Projects in support of non-commercial teaching and research activities.

 A review of the holdings is underway that includes the production and release of a series of map-based metadata apps for searching the Repository.

 - Historical Aerial Photography Collection Search

 (collection incomplete - photos still being audited)